And you? Why do you do it?

 - There’s also no “best” time to observe your breasts.
 The key is to observe them regularly.
 Set a regular time that’s easiest for you.

 Take action... encourage women you know – family, friends, co-workers – to be on the alert.
+When you notice a recent or persistent change, see a professional quickly.
+Don’t forget that the presence of one of these signs doesn’t necessarily mean that you have breast cancer.
 Here are the most important signs to watch for:

 - Changes in size or shape of the breast